JeydinNewWon/SubjectSelectionWebsite/README.md

 To download the Repository as a ZIP, click the green 'Clone or download' button and click 'Download in ZIP'.

-The handwritten Javascript files are located within the JSFiles folder, NOT the BrowserJS folder.
+The handwritten Javascript files are located within the **JSFiles** folder, **NOT the BrowserJS** folder.
 The BrowserJS folder is just the handwritten Javascript that has been translated by [browserify](http://browserify.org/) so that it will be compatible with a Browser.

+***

+The website is available for viewing here: https://jeydinnewwon.github.io/SubjectSelectionWebsite/index.html